The First 1,000 Days

 We want you to help us develop a strategy to increase wellbeing for all Tasmanian children and young people from ages 0-25.
 This strategy will have a specific focus on the first 1,000 days (pregnancy to baby's first 2 years) because we know that this time is critical for future wellbeing.

 The first 1,000 days refers to the average full term of a pregnancy to when your baby is two years old.

 We used to think that babies could only concentrate for moments, a bit like goldfish, but we now know (based on video micro analysis research) that infants have their own non-verbal communication, especially from around 400 days.
 We also now know that a developing foetus can process language and recognise the voice of its mother and surrounding caregivers.
-The experts now know that the first 1,000 days is a far more critical phase of human development than we realised.
+The experts now know that the first 1,000 days is a far more critical phase of human development than we had previously realised.

 There’s so much already happening to support mothers and babies in the first 1,000 days.
 For example, the Child Health and Parenting Service has 72 sites across Tasmania and visits every new parent in their home.